canonical/snapd/HACKING.md

     go get launchpad.net/godeps

-To obtain the correct dependencies for the project, run:
+To obtain the correct dependencies for the project, run (from the projects root directory):

     godeps -t -u dependencies.tsv

 You can use the script `get-deps.sh` to run the two previous steps.

-If the dependencies need updating
+If the dependencies need updating, run (from the projects root directory):

     godeps -t ./... > dependencies.tsv